 People are four times more likely to buy when they are referred by a friend.
 This makes your loyal customers once of your most powerful and cost-effective acquisition tools.
 So our final questions for you are:

 Your loyal customers are the most likely to act as brand advocates and talk about you to their friends.
 Use social media monitoring to ensure you’re aware of and acknowledging all positive mentions of your brand.
 Providing personalized links that customers can use to make referrals will also help you identify your biggest fans.

 But one good turn deserves another so be sure to recognize and reward those who refer your brand to others or talk positively about you.
 Awarding points to those who write reviews of your products will also encourage more of your loyal customers to behave as brand advocates.

-Thanks for coming on our journey across the customer life cycle!
+Thanks for joining us in understanding the customer experience throughout the customer journey!
 If any of these questions have led to more questions of your own, then please don’t hesitate to get in touch.
 If you’d like to understand how you can use LoyaltyLion to action any of these tips, book a demo with one of our team.

 By signing up, you agree to our terms and conditions.